 Maybe you want moody mystery?
 Vogue magazine described Butley Priory as ‘one of the most romantic houses in England’.
 And perhaps you want all this to be accessible?
 You’re within two hours of London, where clean Constable skies hang over rolling fields, lonely reedbeds, wool churches and choccy-box cottages.

-Butley Priory sleeps 13 in four bedrooms complete with floor-to-ceiling windows, heavy drapes, rich cotton sheets and ancient family portraits.
+Butley Priory sleeps up to 19 in six bedrooms complete with floor-to-ceiling windows, heavy drapes, rich cotton sheets and ancient family portraits.
 Yet the modern world’s always on call: stream away on superfast broadband, ask Alexa for a tune or two, let the Aga warm both your supper and your soul, then help yourself to a Nespresso.

 Lose yourself and your cares in the idyllic one-acre private grounds.
 They’re kept immaculate to service the exacting demands of the wedding industry and are a source of spiritual beauty for countless yogis, artists and musicians.